tjtanaa/mediapipe_bazel-2/mediapipe/docs/gpu.md

 the
 [TensorFlow GPU documentation](https://www.tensorflow.org/install/gpu#software_requirements)
 to install the required NVIDIA software on your Linux desktop.

+IMPORTANT NOTES:

+- TESTED ON:
+- UBUNTU 18.04LTS
+- Cuda toolkit has to be installed through the run file, not DEB.
+Or the 'cublas_api.h' headers are not found.
+- Moreover, compile using `gcc5` and `g++5`. `gcc7`, `gcc8` and `g++7`, `g++8` will causes compilation error as `stdlib.h` is not found due to the flag `-isystem` that is automatically append to the front of all build commands.

 After installation, update `$PATH` and `$LD_LIBRARY_PATH` and run `ldconfig`
 with: